 English oak Quercus robur

-Also known as: Pedunculate oak, truffle oak, common oak, European oak
+Also know as: Pedunculate oak, truffle oak, common oak, European oak

 Q. rubur, commonly known as English oak, is a populous deciduous tree native to Kazakhstan and can be found in Europe, North Africa, and Russia, and less commonly in Canada and the United States.
 This long-living, drought-tolerant woodland tree species can grow to 140ft in height and 80 ft in spread, and has a slow growth rate, requiring many years to reach maturity.
 English oak yields strong and durable timber and is resistant to decay.
 It is excellent for use in boat-building and furniture-making.
 The tree is also often planted as an ornamental tree.
 Its IUCN Red List status is “least concern.”